Manty2503/Pima-Indians-Diabetes-Dataset/README.md

 # Pima-Indians-Diabetes-Dataset

-You are given the Pima Indians Diabetes Database as a csv file.
+Given the Pima Indians Diabetes Database as a csv file.
 This data-set is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective is to predict based on diagnostic measurements whether a patient has diabetes.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients